Bayesian semiparametric long memory models for discretized event data: Discretized event data

 We instead focus on Markov chain Monte Carlo (MCMC), developing a practical algorithm that exploits the structure of the model, as detailed in Algorithm \ref{algo:MCMC_one_species}.
 We use $\theta \mid -$ to denote the full conditional distribution of a parameter $\theta$ given other parameters and the data in Algorithm \ref{algo:MCMC_one_species}.
 The Metropolis random walk steps to update the Hurst exponent and the Gaussian process kernel hyperparameters are implemented following the adaptive Metropolis algorithm \citep{roberts2001optimal}.
-We start with $s_1 = s_2 = 0.5$ and update them at MCMC iteration $l$ by increasing or decreasing by a factor of $\exp(l^{-0.5})$ whenever $l$ is divisible by 50.
+Adaptive Metropolis modifies the classical version of the algorithm by varying the covariance of the noise in the random walk targeting the optimal acceptance rate \citep{roberts2001optimal}.
+Suppose $s_1$ and $s_2$ are the noise variance of the random walk updates of $\beta$ and $\eta$, respectively.
+We start with $s_1 = 0.1$ and $s_2 = 0.2$ and update them at MCMC iteration $l$ by increasing or decreasing by a factor of $\exp(l^{-0.5})$ whenever $l$ is divisible by 50.
 Adaptation targets an acceptance probability of $\sim 0.3$.
 Values of $f(\cdot)$ at a set of test points can also be evaluated by accommodating a further step in Algorithm \ref{algo:MCMC_one_species} following \cite[equations 2.22-2.24]{Rasmussen:2005:GPM:1162254}.

 The main computational bottleneck of Algorithm \ref{algo:MCMC_one_species} involves simulating the truncated Gaussian random variables for updating the latent variables $W_r$.
 This is done using \texttt{R} package \texttt{tmvtnorm}.
+Unfortunately, we found the popular circulant embedding algorithm \citep[Chapter 2.11]{pipiras2017long} to simulate Gaussian long range dependent sequences to be quite slow when these constraints are imposed.
 To accelerate computation, the $R$ copies of the latent variables are generated in parallel.
-The \texttt{R} code to implement the FRAP model given $R$ copies of discretized events is available \hyperlink{https://github.com/antik015/}{here}.
+The \texttt{R} code to implement the FRAP model given $R$ copies of discretized events is available \href{https://github.com/antik015/Fractional-Probit-Model}{here}.